Simple Summer Beach Cottage Kitchen and Garden Home Tour (Part 2)

 summer cottage beach house kitchen

-As far as kitchens go, this one is pretty small but it works for the two of us.
+This kitchen is pretty small, but it works for the two of us.

-We don’t have a dining room so this is our only eating space inside the house.
-Building a window seat really gave us more seating around the table.
+We don’t have a dining room, so this is the only dining space inside the house.
+Building a window seat gave us more seating around the table.

 Do you see that gorgeous rhododendron bush outside the window?
 I love it when it blooms here each May.